USharp/mini-Engine/README.md

 engine = mini.MiniEngine(10, 64, 64, "MyCoolGame", "icon.png")
 ```
 Let's break down the code piece by piece.
-We created an engine object, which we will be accessing in the future.
+We created an engine object, which we will refer to in the future.
 You can call it anything, even a horse, the main thing is that it is convenient.
 We assigned the MiniEngine class to it.
 Without it, nothing will work.
 But we are not interested in this, we are more interested in the parameters.
 ### 1 parameter is responsible for the pixel size.
 Basically, pixel games will be made here.
 The most optimal is 10.
-### 2 and 3 parameters are responsible for the window size in PIXELS that we specified earlier.
+### 2 and 3 parameters

+responsible for the window size in PIXELS that we specified earlier

 ---
 ### Parameter 4
 It is responsible for the window name.

 And finally...
 ### Parameter 5
 It is responsible for the window icon.
-You need to specify the relative/full path to the icon image.
+You need to specify a relative/full path to the icon image.
 >It is recommended to use JPEG/PNG.
----
->What are these names?

-It is basically a picture, only virtual.
-As you know, when you take a photo on your mobile phone, it most likely turns into JPEG.

 ---
 Finally, we figured out the window.
 ## 2. The main loop